Scaling a Fashion Jewelry Brand Using Lean Operations and Amazon FBA

 Within the first year:

-Generated over $150,000 in revenue
+Generated more than $150,000 in revenue

-Maintained profitability exceeding 40%
+Maintained profitability exceeding 40 percent

 Built a scalable fulfillment model capable of supporting continued growth